juseljuk/Build-a-Bot-Tutorial-with-WDG/README.md

 \
 **(8) Add loop to iterate through the data table and finish your automation**

 We have our automation almost ready.
-One of thing we still need to do, is to add a looping structure to iterate through all the sales leads within the data table that we read from the CSV-file.
+One of thing we still need to do, is to add a looping structure to iterate through all the sales leads within the data table that we read from the CSV file.
 WDG automation studio offers several structures to do this.
 We will use a `While` loop and use the **row_count** variable to go through all the records.

 - Select the `Map Table Row` and the `Run Subroutine` commands, **right-click** one of the selected commands, and select _**Advanced**_ --> _**Surround With**_ --> _**While**_.